Designing Accessible Error Toast Notifications

 toast.classList.add('fade-out');

-// Wait for CSS transition before DOM removal
+// Wait for the CSS transition before DOM removal

 toast.addEventListener('transitionend', () => toast.remove(), { once: true });